Puma Plotting Tutorial#

 described in the FTAG algo docs.

-Hint: Which function to use?
+Hint: Which Function to Use?

 You can have a look at the percentile